TimyAnimations/timyaddons/README.md

 - **Combat**
     - **Full Dominus Stack Warning** \
     Warn when the Dominus stacks are no longer full
+- **Mining**
+    - **Commission Waypoints** \
+    Show a waypoint to area's where you can complete your current commissions
+    - **Dwaven Base Campfire Waypoint** \
+    Show a waypoint back to the Dwarven Base Camp when you are cold
+    - **Fossil Excavator Solver** \
+    Show possible solutions to uncovering hidden fossils while in the Fossil Excavator
+    - **Glacite Mineshaft warning and party features** \
+    Warn and announce to party when a Glacite Mineshaft spawns, auto transfer party to the announcer
+    - **Glacite Mineshaft shareable waypoints**
+    Add waypoints for the Mineshaft exit and found frozen corpse that can be shared with the waypoint manager
 - **Fishing**
     - **Mute Sounds While Fishing** \
     Mutes all sounds except for the "note pling" sound for 30 seconds after casting a rod